Scotland’s Oldest Bridges.

-An arch embodies strength from compression; tensile stress is avoided and stone is incompressible.
-Structural stability is a function of geometry rather than the nature of the material.
+A masonry arch embodies strength from compression and stone is practically incompressible.
+Tensile stress must be avoided as ordinary masonry has poor tensile strength.
+Because of this, structural stability becomes a function of geometry rather than the nature of the material.
 The forces of gravity are directed sideways and downwards through the masonry voussoirs towards the ground.
-A freestanding arch, with no weight on it, has gravity force lines in the shape of a catenary: a complex hyperbolic function represented by the shape of an inverted hanging chain.
-In fact, catenaries are a family of curves, just as a hanging chain may be configured to be loose or tight.
-A catenary physically equalises the stress at every point- in its whole and in every part of it - i.e. every subsection of a catenary is also a catenary.
-An inverted catenary, forming a stand-alone arch without loading, will comply with Leibnitz's principles of least-action; it will be self supporting, requiring neither buttress nor abutment.
-It would seem sensible, therefore, to build arches in a general catenary shape.
+A freestanding arch, with no weight on it, has gravity force lines in the shape of a catenary: a mathematical hyperbolic function represented by the shape of an inverted hanging chain.
+Catenaries are a family of curves, just as a hanging chain may be configured to be loose or tight.
+A catenary physically equalises the stress at every point and an inverted catenary, forming a stand-alone arch without loading will be, in theory, self-supporting without buttressing.
+Although the need for solid foundations cannot be avoided, it would seem sensible, generally, to build arches in a catenary shape.

-However, to comply with the principles of limit analysis, it is only necessary that a single catenary line can be found that lies wholly within the masonry.
+However, tensile stress is only avoided if the force-line remains within the masonry (between in the intrados and the extrados of the arch stones); ideally within the middle-third of the dimension.
 If such a line exists, then the structure, before collapse, will find it and remain safe.
 If such a line cannot be found then tension can be expected and stress fractures will be followed by collapse of the arch.
-For safety, it is usually proposed that this line should be within the middle third of the stonework.
-Clearly, the wider the voussoirs of a circular arch, the easier it is for a catenary line to fit within it.
-A range of different arch shapes is therefore possible, some of them more optimal than others, but if a pure catenary shape were chosen, the voussoirs could be very slim indeed without compromising safety.
+Clearly, the wider the voussoirs of a circular arch, the easier it is for catenary lines to fit within it.
+A range of different arch shapes is therefore possible, some more optimal than others, but if a pure catenary shape were chosen, the voussoirs could be very slim without compromising safety.

-Today, live-loads such as heavy lorries or locomotives apply point pressures with quite different force line profiles; however, in 1750 the maximum live load was dwarfed by the weight of the masonry itself.
+Today, live-loads such as heavy lorries or locomotives apply point pressures with quite different force line profiles; however, before 1750 the maximum live load was dwarfed by the weight of the masonry itself.